Archie Clyde McPherson (1891-1964)Subject

 Name on the Werribee Shire Oak Board: McPherson, A.

-The name “McPherson, A. from Laverton” first appeared in the Werribee Shire Banner’s continuous Roll of Honor, in their edition of 29 June 1915.
+The name “McPherson, A. from Laverton” first appeared in the Roll of Honor, Werribee Shire Banner, 29 July 1915, p.3.

 Tasmanian Pioneer Index 1803-1899 CD